How do I know if Honors is right for me?

 What if I receive my ACT results (bringing me up to a 27 or higher) after the registration deadline?

-If you receive online verification that your new ACT score is 27 or higher, and your desired competition deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
+If you receive online verification that your new ACT score is 27 or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
 Bring a printed copy of your verification with you to the competition.
 You eventually will be required to have your test scores officially sent to CMU for verification.
+Keep in mind that by the competition day you must have verifiable proof to CMU that you meet the minimum qualifications.

 I have commitments on the two competition days.
 Is there an alternative day to compete?